The Complete Artist’s Guide to

 Upscaling it later can cause brush strokes to become pixelated and line quality will be reduced.
 Beginning your work with a canvas set at 300ppi will ensure that all resolution information is retained.

-When you start with a 300ppi canvas, your brush strokes and lines will print as crisp as when you painted them.
+When you start with a 300ppi canvas, your brush strokes and lines will print as crisp as when you created them.

 A file containing over 300ppi will allow you to print at a larger physical dimension than the original file due to the increased resolution information.
 Setting up your file at over 300ppi isn’t necessary unless you want to print larger than your canvas.